 “This weekend, volunteers will be collecting any type of balloon, but only the age-relevant Mylar balloons, such as those featuring animals and superheroes, will be donated to children,” said Schroeder.
 “The volunteers will find other places to donate any extra Mylar balloons, such as schools and senior homes.
 And they will pop and safely dispose of any latex balloons, since some people are allergic.”

-“I am so grateful to our amazing graduates for their generosity in donating their balloons from Final Exercises to UVA Children’s,” Wendy Horton, the CEO of UVA Medical Center, said.
+“I am so grateful to our amazing graduates for their generosity in donating their balloons from Final Exercises to UVA Children’s Hospital,” Wendy Horton, the CEO of UVA Health, said.
 “Not only is it more eco-friendly than releasing them into the air, but it also will bring much-needed smiles to our youngest patients and their families at UVA Health.
 I hope this becomes an annual tradition.”

 Schroeder said the balloon donation idea originated from UVA President Jim Ryan’s office in 2019, and now the program is being run by the Office for Sustainability.